 You'll find the following tactics help you to become more streamlined and efficient in your marketing efforts, and hopefully more successful too – saving you time and money along the way.
 What’s the secret?
 It’s all about focus.
 Read on to discover more!

-You could say you do absolutely everything for everyone if that suits, but you might be spreading yourself a little too thinly and opening yourself up to wider competition.
+You could say you do absolutely everything for everyone if that suits, but you might be spreading yourself a little too thinly and opening yourself up to the broader competition.
 You need to focus.
-Hone in on exactly what makes you special and figure out who will really appreciate your input.
+Hone in on exactly what makes you unique and figure out who will appreciate your input.

 In which case, pick a specialism and choose a target audience.
 You might, for instance, create brand identities for independent architects and designers.
 Or perhaps you focus on crafting simple websites for SMEs.
 Whatever you choose, write down who you are and what you do and who you do it for.
 Pin it to your wall.
 From this point forth, you will live and breathe it.

-In fact, what you choose to do and who for will inform your entire marketing strategy.
+What you choose to do and who you work for will inform your entire marketing strategy.
 You'll be amazed how easy everything else falls into place from this point on.
 When you've got a spare minute, your first tasks are as follows:

 Update the copy on your website: Write with your audience in mind: what will they like to see and read?
 What are their interests?
 What are their problems?
 How can you solve them?
 How can you add value?